Aryans520/Aryans520/README.md

 - 👋 Hi, I’m Aryan
 - 👀 I’m interested in web devloping
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning DotNetCore

 <!---
 Aryans520/Aryans520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.